 Like iBuyers, cash home-buying companies let you avoid repairs and showings.
 You won’t pay service fees, agent commissions, or closing costs either.
 They can usually make offers within 24–48 hours and close in as little as 1–3 weeks.

-On the downside, cash buyers typically pay only about 70% of the home’s potential value (after factoring in repairs).
+"Most cash buyers/flippers will pay about 70-80% of the [after-repair] purchase price, minus the rehab costs," says Greg Gaudet, real estate investor and developer at Maui Home Buyers.
 However, some investors pay more under certain conditions, so you'll want to compare multiple offers before signing anything.

 If your home has selling potential, it might also be worth talking to a local real estate agent about selling your house as-is before going to a cash buyer.